edonohue8/int-travel-asst/README.md

 WHEN I enter an origin, a destination, and travel dates

-THEN I am shown relevant flight information using the entered criteria, travel advisory information for the selected destination, and recent news for the selected destination.
+THEN I am shown

+* relevant flight information using the entered criteria

+* travel advisory information for the selected destination
-WHEN I

-THEN

-WHEN I

-THEN
+*  recent news for the selected destination

+# SUBMISSION

+* The URL of the deployed application is

+* The URL of the GitHub repository is